Service + Area

 A clear scope summary, project location details, schedule targets, and current drawings or photos (when available) help Tri-Peak review Shop Buildings requests in Carthage.
 Early notes on access limits, staging, and active-site constraints also improve local sequencing decisions.

-How does this Tier 2 service fit with related scopes in Carthage?
+How does this specialty service fit with related scopes in Carthage?

 Shop Buildings is coordinated with related scopes when handoffs overlap in Carthage, but each scope is still defined clearly so sequencing decisions and responsibilities stay visible during local execution.